Jermaine-jay/TaskManager_Api/README.md

   > - *Npgsql Entity Framework core PostgreSQL V 7.0.4*
   > - *Npgsql Entity Framework core PostgreSQL Design V 1.1.0*

+* Docker: A Software used to build, test, and deploy applications using containers

 ## Application Features
 ____
 * User Authentication and Authorization: Secure user registration and login system, ensuring only authorized users can create and manage projects as well as tasks, Ensure only admins can make changes to the system.
-Note, you can not login without email confirmation.
+Note, that you can not login without email confirmation.

-* User Update: Only confirmed users will be able to log in, create projects and tasks, pick tasks and change details.
+* User Update: Only confirmed users will be able to log in, create projects and tasks, pick tasks, and change details.

-* Project Management: Only the creator of a project can make assign user/users to a task and make changes to the projects.
+* Project Management: Only the creator of a project can make assign user/users to a task and make changes to the project.

-* Tasks : Task has a duration and a notification will be sent to a user assigned to a task 48hrs to the deadline.
+* Tasks: The task has a duration and a notification will be sent to a user assigned to a task 48 hours before the deadline.
 A notification is sent to a user when the task status is changed.

 * User Profiles: Only authenticated users can use the application's features.

-* Admin: Admins can delete task as well as projects.
+* Admin: Admins can delete tasks as well as projects.

 ## How it works
 _____